Early Action vs. Early Decision: What to Choose

 - While applying for an early decision, you must apply for only one college.

 How NACAC Rule Changes Have Affected Early Action and Early Decision

-NACAC launched various changes to its Code of Ethics and Professional Practices in 2019, beginning from an antitrust investigation by the Department of Justice that claimed that some of the code's provisions inhibited students’ competition and amounted to a conspiracy by colleges to deny students of choices, which NACAC disputed.
+NACAC launched various changes to its Code of Ethics and Professional Practices in 2019.
+It begins from an antitrust investigation by the Department of Justice that claimed that some of the code's provisions inhibited students' competition and amounted to colleges' conspiracy to deny students of choices, which NACAC disputed.

-The changes eliminated barriers that blocked member schools from offering exclusive incentives for students applying early action or early decision; allowing colleges to seek students already committed somewhere; opened the door to provide enrollment incentives for students already committed, and allowed colleges to request previously recruited students who enrolled at another institution.
+The changes eliminated barriers that blocked member schools from offering exclusive incentives for students applying early action or early decision.
+It Allowed colleges to seek students already committed somewhere.
+It opened the door to provide enrollment incentives for students already committed and allowed colleges to request previously recruited students enrolled at another institution.

-As the changes have been executed, some colleges have offered incentives for students who apply early.
+As the changes were executed, some colleges have offered incentives for students who apply early.